ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/probes/startup-probe-demo.md

 The deployment will be rolled out.

 !!! note "Observation"
-    This time, even though the pod is in running state, the container is not `READY` because the readiness probe has not succeded yet.
+    This time, even though the pod is in running state, the container is not `READY` because the startup probe has not succeded yet.

     You can see the events by describing the pod: